heysysadmins/domain92/README.md

 This will use the specified subdomains.

 #### --auto
 Uses Tesseract to automatically solve the captchas.
-This requires Tesseract to be installed.
+Tesseract is included in versions 1.1.0 and up!
 ```bash
 domain92 --auto
 ```